Jakebehler/Capstone-Project/README.md

 - Feature Leakage Diagnosis: Identified a 0.996 correlation between Exited and Complain.
 Recognizing this as data leakage (complaints logged at exit) prevented the deployment of a "perfect" but useless model.
 - Final Model: Deployed a Gradient Boosting Classifier achieving ~86% Accuracy and 75% Precision for churn prediction.
 - With 75% precision (Predicting Churn), the bank can accurately target high-risk customers with retention offers while minimizing resources spent on customers who weren't actually going to leave.
-- This model provides high, actionable insight for the bank.

 ## Actionable Business Insights
 ### **Regional Interventions (Germany)**
-- Customers in Germany churns at 2x the rate of those in France or Spain.
+- Customers in Germany churn at 2x the rate of those in France or Spain.
   - Targeted Action: Localize retention offers for the German market.
 ### **Activity**
 - Inactive members are significantly higher risk.